How to Calculate Overtime Pay: FLSA Formula and Examples

 Salary basis testMust be paid a predetermined, fixed salary not subject to reduction based on quality or quantity of workSalary must not be docked for partial-day absences

-State Overtime Rules — Where States Exceed Federal FLSA
+California and State Overtime Rules That Beat Federal FLSA 2026

 Nevada